-- Replace these with healing foods as you follow an anti-inflammatory leaky gut diet.
+- Replace these with healing foods that apart of an anti-inflammatory diet.

 - Repair the gut with specific leaky gut supplements like butyric acid.

 - Rebalance your microbiome with probiotics (beneficial bacteria).
-This is key because bacteria in your gut are a major component of the intestinal barrier.
+This is key because bacteria in your microbiome are a major component of the intestinal barrier.
 They help promote resistance to the colonization of harmful or pathogenic bacteria species by competing for nutrients.
-Gut microbiota also regulate the digestion and absorption of nutrients and help supply epithelial cells with energy.
+Microbiota also regulate the digestion and absorption of nutrients and help supply epithelial cells with energy.

-If you’re struggling with leaky gut or other GI issues, remove processed foods — including un-sprouted grains, added sugar, GMO’s, refined oils, synthetic additives and conventional dairy products.
-A healing leaky gut syndrome diet includes foods like:
+If you’re struggling with gastrointestinal issues, start by removing processed foods— including unsprouted grains, added sugar, GMOs, refined oils, synthetic additives and conventional dairy products.
+A healing diet includes foods like:

 - Bone broth